UP TO $750 OFF YOUR INSURANCE EXCESS

 The at-fault driver is not responding - what do I do?

-When the at-fault driver is not responding after an accident, it can be a frustrating and challenging situation.
+When the at-fault driver is not responding after an accident, it can be frustrating and challenging.
 However, it's essential to remain calm and take specific steps to protect your rights and ensure a quick resolution.
 We recommend doing the following:

 Prioritise safety

 First and foremost, ensure that everyone involved in the accident is safe.
 Check for injuries and seek medical attention if necessary.
-If the accident has caused significant damage or poses a threat to safety, contact the police immediately.
+If the accident has caused significant damage or threatens safety, contact the police immediately.
 Safety should always be your top concern.

 Call the police

-If the at-fault driver is not responding or refusing to cooperate, it's crucial to involve law enforcement.
+If the at-fault driver is not responding or refusing to cooperate, it is crucial to involve law enforcement.
 Explain the situation and provide them with as much information as possible.

 Document the scene

-While waiting for the police to arrive, gather as much evidence as you can.
+While waiting for the police to arrive, gather as much evidence as possible.
 Take photos of the accident scene, damage to both vehicles, license plates, and any relevant road conditions or traffic signs.
 This documentation can be valuable for insurance claims, proving you’re not at fault and legal proceedings.

 Try to exchange information

-Even if the at-fault driver is unresponsive, make an effort to exchange information as required by law.
-Provide your name, contact information, and insurance details to the police when they arrive.
+You are required by law to exchange information.
+If the at-fault driver is unresponsive, relay your name, contact info and insurance details to the police.
 If the other party is unwilling to give information, provide as much detail as you can about their vehicle.

 Stay calm and patient

-While dealing with an unresponsive driver can be frustrating, it's crucial to remain calm and patient.
-Avoid confrontations or arguments, as they can escalate the situation and potentially harm your case later on.
+While dealing with an uncooperative driver can be frustrating, remaining calm and patient is crucial.
+Avoid confrontations or arguments, as they can escalate the situation and potentially harm your case later.

 Contact your insurance company

 As soon as possible, notify your insurance company about the accident.
-Provide them with all the information you have, including the fact that the at-fault driver is unresponsive.
-Your insurance company can guide you through the claims process and help protect your interests.
+Provide them with all your information, including that the at-fault driver is uncooperative.
+Your insurance company can guide you through the insurance claims process and help protect your interests.
 They may also help you find out information about the other person’s insurance company.

 Seek legal advice

 If the at-fault driver's lack of response continues to be an issue, or if you encounter difficulties with the claims process, consider consulting an attorney experienced in personal injury and car accident cases.
-An attorney can provide legal advice, negotiate with the other driver's insurance company, and represent you in legal actions if necessary.
+If necessary, an attorney can provide legal advice, negotiate with the other driver's insurance company, and represent you in legal actions.

 Follow up